 We support the promotion of sustainable, optimistic and fulfilling careers for arts workers within a valued and equitable arts and entertainment industry that serves a wide and inclusive audience.
-To achieve this, a radical overhaul of UK arts and culture is needed.
+To achieve this, a radical rebuild of the UK's arts and culture is needed.

 The aims we set out are to inform future campaigning, both in the short and long-term.
-We recognise that many of the proposals below will take time, effort, vision and determination to implement and that we need to engage with organisations outside the Trade Union movement - arts organisations, audiences, theatre and media managements, funders, political parties, local authorities and central government, Local Enterprise Partnerships and metro mayors - in ongoing joint campaigning on a number of fronts.
+We recognise that many of the proposals below will take time, effort, vision and determination to implement and that we need to engage with organisations outside the Trade Union movement - arts organisations, audiences, arts managers, theatre and media managements, funders, political parties, local authorities and central government, Local Enterprise Partnerships and metro mayors - in ongoing joint campaigning on a number of fronts.